 Formal application to the DMin program is made using the TST online admissions application found on the TST website.
+Prospective applicants must consult with the DMin Director and the appropriate representative of their college of interest prior to making application to the DMin program.
+For information concerning the DMin admission process, see §1.5.1.

 The application requirements consist of the following:

 - 1. An application fee as specified on the online application page.
 Please see the TST website for more information on methods of payment. - 2.
-Competence in English is required for those candidates whose first language is not English (see §2.1). - 3.
+Competence in English is required for those applicants whose first language is not English (see §2.1). - 3.
 A 2-3 page Curriculum Vitae. - 4.
-A personal statement, of no more than 800 words, on the following: - thoughts on the theory and practice of Christian ministry including goals, objectives, and rationale for ministry; - thoughts on the present and future needs of the church as it ministers in changing social, economic, and political contexts: - description of research interests and reasons for applying to the DMin program, including TST AD faculty with whom the applicant may study; - future plans for applicant's practice of ministry. - 5.
+A personal statement, of no more than 800 words, on the following: - thoughts on the theory and practice of Christian ministry including goals, objectives, and rationale for ministry; - thoughts on the present and future needs of the church as it ministers in changing social, economic, and political contexts; - description of research interests and reasons for applying to the DMin program, including TST AD faculty with whom the applicant may study; - future plans for the applicant's practice of ministry. - 5.
 A 15-20 page writing sample demonstrating independent research and writing ability. - 6.
-A 1 page selected bibliography of applicant's current readings in theology or other fields related to their practice of ministry and research interest. - 7.
-Official transcripts: undergraduate, MDiv or its academic equivalent (pending approval by the CSM Admissions Committee), and all other post-secondary study.
-Transcripts must be sent directly to the DMin Office by the degree-granting institution. - 8.
-Six letters of reference: - Two academic letters of reference from faculty members who taught the applicant in the institution from which they received their MDiv (or equivalent degree);
+A 1 page selected bibliography of the applicant's current readings in theology or other fields related to their practice of ministry and research interest. - 7.
+Official transcripts: undergraduate, MDiv or its academic equivalent (pending approval by the CSM), and all other post-secondary study.
+Transcripts must be sent directly to the DMin Office by the degree-granting institution.

-- Two letters of reference from colleagues of good standing and known reputation who are active in the field of ministry in which the applicant is currently working. - 9.
+- 8. Six letters of reference: - Two academic letters of reference from faculty members who taught the applicant in the institution from which they received their MDiv (or equivalent degree); - Two letters of reference from colleagues of good standing and known reputation who are active in the field of ministry in which the applicant is currently working. - 9.
 A Ministry Base Group (MBG) letter of support from a person in the applicant's intended ministry base.
 This individual assists in the formation of a ministry base in the church or institution in which the applicant's ministry will be located for the duration of the program and serves as the chair of the MBG.
 The MBG exists to support the applicant through the essential components of the DMin program. - 10.
 A Denominational or Institutional letter of support from an appropriate official in the applicant's diocese, religious order, presbytery, conference, or institution.
-They must declare full recognition of the applicant's intention to enter the DMin program and be aware of what the program requires (e.g., 4-5 years of study, on average, until completion of the program, beginning with a one-week residential in the spring and one two-week residential for three successive summers thereafter; in addition, continued self-study and peer collaboration throughout the rest of the academic year will be required).
+They must declare full recognition of the applicant's intention to enter the DMin program and be aware of what the program requires (e.g., 4-5 years of study, on average, until completion of the program, beginning with a one-week residential in the spring and one two-week residential for three successive summers thereafter; in addition, continued self-study and peer collaboration throughout the duration of the program).